Carotid endarterectomy

 Carotid endarterectomy is a surgical procedure used to reduce the risk of stroke from carotid artery stenosis (narrowing the internal carotid artery).
-In endarterectomy, the surgeon opens the artery and removes the plaque.
+In an endarterectomy, the surgeon opens the artery and removes the plaque.
 The plaque forms and thickens the inner layer of the artery, or intima, hence the name of the procedure which simply means removal of part of the internal layers of the artery.

 An alternative procedure is carotid stenting, which can also reduce the risk of stroke for some patients.

 Medical uses

 Carotid endarterectomy is used to reduce the risk of strokes caused by carotid artery stenosis over time.
 Carotid stenosis can either have symptoms (i.e., be symptomatic), or be found by a doctor in the absence of symptoms (asymptomatic) - and the risk-reduction from endarterectomy is greater for symptomatic than asymptomatic patients.

-Carotid endartectomy itself can cause strokes, so to be of benefit in preventing strokes over time, the risks for combined 30-day mortality and stroke risk following surgery should be < 3% for asymptomatic people and ≤ 6% for symptomatic people.
+Carotid endarterectomy itself can cause strokes, so to be of benefit in preventing strokes over time, the risks for combined 30-day mortality and stroke risk following surgery should be < 3% for asymptomatic people and ≤ 6% for symptomatic people.

 Carotid endarterectomy does not treat symptoms of prior strokes.
 It is controversial if carotid endarterectomy can improve cognitive function in some patients.

 Symptomatic

-Symptomatic people have had either a stroke or transient ischemic attack.
+Symptomatic people have had either a stroke or transient ischemic attack or amaurosis fugax.

 In symptomatic patients with a 70–99% stenosis, for every six people treated, one major stroke would be prevented at two years (i.e., a number needed to treat of six).

-Unlike asymptomatic patients, symptomatic people with mild carotid stenosis (50–69%) still benefit from endarterectomy, albeit to a lesser degree, with a number needed to treat of 22 at five years.
+Unlike asymptomatic patients, symptomatic people with moderate carotid stenosis (50–69%) still benefit from endarterectomy, albeit to a lesser degree, with a number needed to treat of 22 at five years.
+Recent evidence demonstrated that unstable carotid atherosclerotic plaques are responsible for cerebral ischemic events and symptoms (stroke or transient ischemic attack) in these patients.
 In addition, co-morbidity adversely affects the outcome: people with multiple medical problems have a higher post-operative mortality rate and hence benefit less from the procedure.
 For maximum benefit people should be operated on soon after a stroke or transient ischemic attack, preferably within the first 2 weeks.

 Asymptomatic

 Asymptomatic people have narrowing of their carotid arteries, but have not experienced a transient ischemic attack or stroke.
 The annual risk of stroke in patients with asymptomatic carotid disease is between 1% and 2%, although some patients are considered to be at higher risk, such as those with ulcerated plaques.
 This low rate of stroke means that there is less potential stroke risk-reduction from endarterectomy for asymptomatic patients relative to symptomatic patients.
-However, carotid endarterectomy plus treatment with a statin medicine and anti-platelet therapy does reduces stroke risk further than medication alone in the five years following surgery for asymptomatic patients with severe carotid stenosis (80-99%).
+However, for asymptomatic patients with severe carotid stenosis (80-99%), carotid endarterectomy plus treatment with a statin medicine and anti-platelet therapy does reduce stroke risk further than medication alone in the five years following surgery.